rolinmb/vid-gen/README.md

-Creating .mp4 videos using ffmpeg and .png frames generated from a go scrip
+Creating .mp4 videos using ffmpeg and generated .png files as frames using a golang script

+routineOne():
+    generate a loop animation by altering parameters as we iterate